Tour Down Under, Adelaide

 If you like Bike racing, or the Tour de France, then you must come to Adelaide to see the "Tour Down Under."

 It is held every year in January over 1week, and is the biggest cycling race in the southern hemisphere.

 The TOUR DOWN UNDER is the first stop on the world cycling calendar.

 The race typically starts and concludes with exciting Adelaide city street circuits, with Stage 1-5 being held in regional South Australia.

 The Top World Tour professional cycling teams come to race and try to win important UCI World Tour points and the Santos Ochre Leaders Jersey.

 It was here, Lance Armstrong decided to make his comeback to professional road cycling at the 2009 race.
-Tour de France winners Lance Armstrong, Oscar Pereiro, Alberto Contador and Carlos Sastre and Cadel Evans [Australian] have all raced in Adelaide, alongside Aussie legends Stuart O’Grady, Robbie McEwen, and Allan Davis.
+Tour de France winners Lance Armstrong, (disgraced and title taken away from him) Oscar Pereiro, Alberto Contador and Carlos Sastre and Cadel Evans [Australian] have all raced in Adelaide, alongside Aussie legends Stuart O’Grady, Robbie McEwen, and Allan Davis.

 Amateur cyclists can also get involved in the action, with the SKODA Breakaway Series, which gives people the chance to ride part of the World Tour race route.